 - Preheat oven to 350F

-- Beat together butter and sugar until creamed together, then add egg and milk and beat to combine
+- Beat together butter and sugar until creamed together, then add egg, vanilla, and milk and beat to combine

-- In a separate bowl, combine flour, salt, and baking soda and pour into the wet ingredients, stirring to combine
+- In a separate bowl, combine flour, salt, and baking powder and pour into the wet ingredients, stirring to combine

 - Divide batter into 2-6 parts (depending on how many colors you want), and dye each part with gel food coloring.
 Then, create a swirl by pouring one color after another into the center in 2 tbsp increments (see blog post for details).